 For the first thirty years of its existence, the theatre functioned primarily as a touring company.
 The theatre did not acquire a permanent home until 1902, when a purpose-built theatre was erected in the heart of Helsinki, adjacent to the city’s main railway station.
 The building design was by architect Onni Törnqvist-Tarjanne.
 This majestic neo-romantic edifice with its façade of Finnish granite and interiors of soapstone, marble and wood, is one of Finland’s most impressive national monuments.
 The theatre still operates in these premises today, and over the years the building has expanded from its original size to encompass another three permanent stages.
 In addition to the Main Stage (Suuri näyttämö), the theatre comprises the Small Stage (Pieni näyttämö) built in 1954, the Willensauna Stage built in 1976, and the Omapohja studio built in 1987.

 In 2010 the FNT’s governing board appointed the current director Mika Myllyaho, who has expanded the theatre’s activities.
 He has adopted a policy of associate writers to whom the theatre is committed on a long term basis.
 He has increased the number of Finnish play commissions and the theatre has also become a venue welcoming a variety of joint productions and guest performances.

 A new production unit was established in 2010, under the name of Touring Stage.
 This unit, which has no fixed stage, aims to take small-scale touring performances to locations throughout the country which have little or no access to theatre, such as schools, day care centres, homes for the elderly, hospitals, welfare reception centres, prisons and so on.
-The Touring Stage’s programme focuses on topical issues which are developed through community research and interaction, reaching out and giving voice to marginalized sectors of society and using art to engage in the public discussion over issues that concern them.
+The Touring Stage’s programme focuses on documentary theatre projects, working together with people from marginalized sectors of society and using art to engage in the public discussion over issues that concern them.